Kristen A. Maloney

 • United States Court of Appeals for the Fifth Circuit

-• United States District Court: Eastern, Western & Middle Districts of Louisiana
+• United States District Court: Eastern, Western, & Middle Districts of Louisiana

-• United States District Court: Northern, Eastern & Southern Districts of Texas
+• United States District Court: Northern, Eastern, & Southern Districts of Texas

 • United States District Court: Southern District of Mississippi